bruxy70/CZ-Public-Transport/info.md

 # Czech Public Transport

 The `CZ-Public-Transport` component is a Home Assistant custom sensor that finds Public Transport connections in the Czech Republic.
 It uses test version of CRWS - an REST API managed by CHAPS s.r.o.
-The test version is unfortunately limited to limited combinations of connections - ABCz, witch is PID (Pražská Integrovaná Doprava) without trains, and trains.
+The test version is unfortunately limited to limited combinations of connections - ABCz, witch is PID (Pražská Integrovaná Doprava) without trains.
 The full version would require client ID, but CHAPS does not provide that to public as far as I know.
-I did write them an email about my intention to write this sensor, but they dod not respond.
+I did write them an email about my intention to write this sensor, but they did not respond.

 <img src="https://github.com/bruxy70/CZ-Public-Transport/blob/master/images/connection.png">